-How your company can benefit from the construction of the Einstein Telescope (ET) in the extended Euregio Meuse-Rhine
+How your company can benefit from the implementation of the Einstein Telescope (ET) in the extended Euregio Meuse-Rhine (EMR)

 Maximising the economic and social impact of the implementation of the Einstein Telescope (ET) in the Euregio Meuse-Rhine (EMR)